 The received signal at destination $m$ is given by

 where $h_{mk}\in\mbb{C}$ is the channel coefficient between the source node $k$ and destination node $m$, and $\mathbf{z}_m\sim \mathcal{CN}(0,\mathbf{I})$.
-One can think of a large network in which these destination nodes could be intermediate relay nodes which are only interested in forwarding signals.
+One can think of this model as simply a layer in a large network; therefore, these destination nodes are merely intermediate relay nodes only interested in forwarding signals.
 Thus, instead of individual messages, each destination node is only interested in recovering a function of messages which will be forwarded to the next layer.
-In Nazer and Gastpar's setting, the functions are chosen to be linear combination of messages\footnote{In general, the functions are not limited to linear combinations of messages and some other functions have been considered in \cite{Brett13} \cite{niesen11} \cite{huang14isit} for instance.} given by
+In the Nazer and Gastpar's setting, functions are chosen to be linear combination of messages\footnote{In general, the functions are not limited to linear combinations of messages and some other functions have been considered in \cite{niesen11} \cite{Brett13} \cite{huang14isit} for instance.} given by

 where $b_{m1},\ldots,b_{mK}$ are elements in the same field $\mbb{F}_p$ with the elements in $\mathbf{w}_k$ and the operations are elementwise.
 Upon observing $\mathbf{y}_m$, the destination node $m$ forms $\hat{\mathbf{u}}_m = \mathcal{G}^N_m(\mathbf{y}_m)$ an estimate of $\mathbf{u}_m$.